AHIC Secretariat & Directorate

 Mark has represented AHIC at various Government and Industry meetings and forums and brings to the table the all important aspect of the “small business and service” part of the horse industry.

-Roger Lavelle (Vic) Director
+Roger Lavelle (Vic), Treasurer

 Roger’s professional training is that of Veterinary Surgeon.
 He graduated from the University of Cambridge and after 2 years in general practice returned to Cambridge and worked in the University Veterinary Clinic and Hospital.
 He had a short period in the Pony Club in England and rode out at a local racing stable.
 He hunted with a harrier pack for a few seasons in school holidays.